-Enter our exclusive member photo competition for the chance to have your photograph appear as the star of the month in the Zoos Victoria Calendar for 2021.
+Entrants to our exclusive member photo competition are in the chance to have their photograph appear as the star of the month in the Zoos Victoria Calendar for 2021.
 We’re looking for eye-catching photographs of our animals taken at one of the three zoo properties.

 We’ve put together some tips and tricks from our resident Zoo Photographer, Jo Howell, to get you started…